octave-ati/MLOps-Text-Classification/README.md

 - Development of a MVP model on Jupyter Notebook
 - Experiment Tracking with MLFlow
 - Hyperparameter optimization with Optuna
-- Project packaging and deployment on FastAPI
+- Project packaging, dockerizing and deployment on FastAPI
 - Data visualization on Streamlit
 - Test-driven development with Pytest - Great-Expectations (GE)
 - Code cleaning and documentation ([Link](https://faskill.github.io/MLOps-Text-Classification/))
 with mkdocs, flake8, isort and black.
-- Data and model versioning using dvc and Github
+- Data and model versioning using DVC and Github
 - Implementation of CI/CD pratices with Github actions / pre-commit
 - Creation of a modern data stack including Airbyte, BigQuery and dbt
+- Orchestration of the DataOps pipeline in a [separate repository](https://github.com/Faskill/data-engineering) with Airflow
-- Orchestration of the DataOps and MLOps pipelines with Airflow
+- Orchestration of the MLOps pipeline with Airflow
 - Creation of a feature store with Feast

-Here is a flowchart I created to explain the main processes implemented in the project :
+## Project Flowchart

 ![Project Flowchart](img/flowchart.png)